tfennelly/jenkins-js-builder/README.md

 ```

 An example of how to configure the build `<resource>` in your `pom.xml`
-file, allowing the adjunct to be referenced from a Jelly file.
+file (if using `inAdjunctPackage`), allowing the adjunct to be referenced from a Jelly file.

 ```xml
 <build>